 Ambulatory EEG monitoring, or mobile EEG monitoring, allows patients to conduct long term EEG monitoring without being restricted to a hospital or health care setting.
 24-hour video EEG monitoring, 48-hour EEG monitoring, and even 72-hour periods are used to diagnose patients.
-Patients are equipped with a portable EEG sensors and a data recorder such as a smat phone, which can be carried hands-free.
+Patients are equipped with portable EEG sensors and a data recorder such as a smartphone, which can be carried hands-free.

 What is Continuous EEG Monitoring?

 Continuous EEG monitoring (cEEG) is used in intensive care units to monitor brain waves in comatose and critically ill patients.
 An EEG monitoring device is placed on the patient to provide ongoing data about the patient’s brain waves.
-Status epilepticus, cerebral ischemia, disorders of consciousness, and cardiac arrest are all issues which can be detected through cEEG.
+Status epilepticus, cerebral ischemia, disorders of consciousness, and cardiac arrest are all issues that can be detected through cEEG.
 In particular, nonconvulsive status epilepticus (NCSE) has no clinically apparent manifestation, such as convulsion to aid in detection. cEEG has been shown in clinical trials to assist ICU monitors with detecting NCSE through the altered EEG change.